Stormix/lgamila/README.md

 ### Browser Extension

-1. Build the extension: `pnpm --filter extension build`
+1. Build the extension: `pnpm --filter extension build:all`
-2. Load the extension in Chrome from `apps/extension/build/chrome-mv3-prod`
+2. Load the extension in your browser:
+   - **Chrome**: Load from `apps/extension/build/chrome-mv3-prod`
+   - **Firefox**: Load from `apps/extension/build/firefox-mv2-prod`
 3. The extension will show live Moroccan streamers in the popup

+#### Download Pre-built Extension

+You can also download pre-built extension files from our [GitHub Releases](https://github.com/stormix/moroccan-stream/releases).

 ### Web Platform